On the regularity of maps solutions of optimal transportation problems: Results

 \subsection{Improved partial regularity under {\bf As}}

 {\it Partial answer to question 2: There is partial (i.e. $C^1$ and $C^{1,\alpha}$) regularity under {\bf As}, requiring much lower assumptions on the measures than what is needed in the quadratic case.
 There can not be $C^1$ regularity without {\bf Aw}.
-When only {\bf Aw} is satisfied, we don't know yet, except for the case $c(x,y)=|x-y|^2$.}
+When only {\bf Aw} is satisfied, the question of $C^1$ regularity remains open, except for the case $c(x,y)=|x-y|^2$ treated by Caffarelli \cite{Ca3}.}